ChrystleMyrnaLobo/PersonCounter/README.md

 # Person Counter
 Count the total people present in the video (sequence of images).
-For a given frame `t`,
-- count of people in current frame `cnt`
+For a given frame, count of people in current frame, maintain the identify in further frames
-- count of people not present wrt previous frame `cnt_entry`
-- count people present `cnt_exit`

 ### Data set
 MOT16 dataset obtained from [website] and [paper]

 ### Initial setup
-- Tensorflow object detection API and pretrained models present
-- MOT 16 dataset downloaded as same level as this folder
+- MOT 16 dataset downloaded at `$MOT16`
-- Follow `misc/readme`
+- Install Tensorflow Object Detection API used for IoU
+- Refer `misc` folder for auxillary files

 ### Approach 1 : Position based (IoU)
 For data association between two frames, use IoU of bb